EEEManchester/radiation_msgs/README.md

 Spectrometers offer energy resolved indication of activity.
 Specific isotopes will emit specific energies of radiation, which can be used to infer what materials are present.
 For example, Cs-137 is an common isotope to investigate, with gamma-ray emission energy around 660 keV.

 # Installation
-To build from this repo, clone the latest version from this repository into your catkin workspace and compile using:
+To build from this repo, clone the latest version from this repository into your workspace (written here as ```ros2_ws```) and compile using:

 ```
-cd catkin_ws/src
+cd ros2_ws/src
 git clone --branch ros2 https://github.com/EEEManchester/radiation_msgs.git
 cd ..
-colcon_build
+colcon build
 ```

 This package currently has no dependancies on other packages, besides the stock ROS2 std_msgs package.